Select Page

 What is the Current Percentage of Mortgaged Residential Properties that are Equity-Rich in the U.S.?

-In the fourth quarter of 2025, homeowner equity across the U.S. continued to soften compared to both the prior quarter and the same period last year.
+In the first quarter of 2026, homeowner equity across the U.S. continued to soften compared to both the prior quarter and the same period last year.

-The states with the highest shares of equity-rich homes in the fourth quarter were Vermont, New Hampshire, Rhode Island, Maine, Montana.
+The states with the highest shares of equity-rich homes in the first quarter were Vermont, New Hampshire, Montana, Rhode Island, Hawaii.

-Percentage of Equity-Rich Homes by State – Q4 2025
+Percentage of Equity-Rich Homes by State – Q1 2026

-Below is the complete state-by-state ranking for the fourth quarter of 2025, listing each state’s share of equity-rich properties and the top three counties leading in percentage of equity-rich properties.
+Below is the complete state-by-state ranking for the first quarter of 2026, listing each state’s share of equity-rich properties and the top three counties leading in percentage of equity-rich properties.

 1. Vermont